 At the same time, telemedicine platforms require scalable, API-driven AI services that integrate seamlessly with existing backends and support low-latency workflows.
 All of this must operate within strict healthcare compliance requirements, including HIPAA and GDPR, while being deployed on AWS using healthcare-grade security practices.
 Together, these constraints limit the effectiveness and scalability of AI-driven diagnostics in real-world telemedicine environments.

-Delivered as an eight-week pilot by GoML, the solution integrates through secure APIs with SaluberMD’s existing telemedicine platform.
-Models were trained using PyTorch and deployed on a cost-optimized, healthcare-compliant AWS architecture, creating a scalable foundation for production-grade AI in telemedicine
+Models were trained using PyTorch and deployed on a cost-optimized, healthcare-compliant AWS architecture, creating a scalable, production-ready foundation for AI in telemedicine.

 1. AI-powered audio enhancement